family cemetery

 Cemeteries, no. 35: the Ned and Lydia Kent family.

 I arrived just as the last few cowboys and cowgirls were packing up from the 36th annual Bounty Hunters Saddle Club trail ride.
 Sullivan Road, which dead ends in a peninsula jutting into Buckhorn Reservoir, is about as far west as you can get in Wilson County.
-I had not expected wander the Kent Family Cemetery to neighs and nickers, but it was a pleasant surprise.
+I had not expected to wander the Kent Family Cemetery to neighs and nickers, but it was a pleasant surprise.

 This active cemetery is beautifully maintained, with about 50 marked graves.
 A large red cedar and several old boxwoods shield the oldest burials.